Context

 What did you hear today?

-I saw a writer's bio
+I saw a t-shirt

 Context